 Today we said goodbye to our house of nearly 10 years and hit the road headed south on I5.
 I walked around the house and said goodbye to each room with my son.
-He’s being a great sport about it all, his enthusiasm for this adventure has only validated that we made great decisions to pursue this.
-When we got to his room and he said “Goodbye room” I sounded off “Goodbye to your first room”.
-He smiled back and said something about our new house should have a tree house, I have to agree with his logic, a tree house would be cool.
+He’s a great sport about it all.
+His enthusiasm for this adventure has only validated that we made great decisions to pursue this.
+When we got to his room, and he said, “Goodbye room,” I sounded off, “Goodbye to your first room.”
+He smiled back and said something about our new house should have a treehouse; I have to agree with his logic, a treehouse would be cool.

-I have to confess, saying goodbye to the house I had a rush of emotions.
+I have to confess, saying goodbye to the house.
+I had a rush of emotions.
 We had a lot of experiences in that home.
-It was the first house my wife and I purchased together, it was the first “home” over our son’s head and it is where the vast majority of our memories as a family originated.
-Those feelings will continue to gel over the coming weeks and the new experiences will start to augment the old.
-I am also anticipating a lot of the ideas that have been floating around my head to start to gel and I look forward to sharing them with my family to see where the common threads are that will form the next chapter of our lives.
+It was the first house my wife and I purchased together; it was the first “home” over our son’s head, and it is where the vast majority of our memories as a family originated.
+Those feelings will continue to gel over the coming weeks, and the new experiences will start to augment the old.
+I am also anticipating many of the ideas floating around my head to start to gel, and I look forward to sharing them with my family to see where the common threads are that will form the next chapter of our lives.

 There really isn’t a better place to ponder the future than on a road trip with my family.
 I am completely excited and looking forward to sharing the experience.
 Thanks for dropping by to catch up on our progress.
 If you have any suggestions for things or places we should try to see in the Southwest US, don’t hesitate to share them with me.